eventide-project/docs/core-concepts/services/message-handlers.md

 sidebarDepth: 0
 ---

-# Handlers
+# Message Handlers

-[Messages](/glossary.md#message) that are sent to a service are processed by the service's _handlers_.
+[Messages](/glossary.md#message) that are sent to a service are processed by the service's _message handlers_ (or just "handlers").
 They are the business logic, combined with the service's [entity](./entities.md) logic.

 A handler is the entry point to a service.
 It receives instructions from other services, apps, and clients in the form of [commands](/glossary.md#command) and [events](/glossary.md#event).
 You might think of them as controllers in MVC terms, but that's a very loose comparison.